-A DWI conviction can carry severe sentences and cost thousands of dollars in fines and fees.
+A DWI (i.e. “drunk driving”) conviction can carry severe sentences and cost thousands of dollars in fines and fees.
 A conviction for DWI can directly impact your ability to drive, hold a job, and find employment in some industries.
 There are also social stigmas attached to DWI convictions.

 Charges and punishments for DWI vary depending on several factors, including:

-When we defend a DWI case, we don’t just investigate the driver’s actions, but also the officer’s actions.
+When our Tyler DWI attorney defends a DWI case, he doesn’t just investigate the driver’s actions, but also the officer’s actions.

-We look at the TCOLE records of the officer and what training and certifications he or she has or doesn’t have in the administration of the SFST.
-These are only a few of the areas that should be carefully looked at to determine if the person arrested is actually guilty of DWI.
+Our DUI & DWI Attorney will look at the TCOLE records of the officer and what training and certifications he or she has or doesn’t have in the administration of the SFST.
+These are only a few of the areas our DWI defense lawyer in Tyler will carefully look at to determine if the person arrested is actually guilty of DWI.

 What is the difference between DUI and DWI in Texas?